XCTEQ/XCFit/README.md

 # XCFit Features
 ***
-  -  You can now write Given When Then (Gherkin), Predefined BDD Steps and Decision Table in Xcode.
-In Short, you can do BDD in Xcode for your iOS app.
+  - You can now write Given/When/Then (Gherkin), predefined BDD Steps and Decision Tables in Xcode.
+In short, you can do BDD in Xcode for your iOS app.
-  -  XCFit is purely in Swift so no need to use other languages like Ruby, Java, Python to write acceptance and UI tests for iOS.
+  - XCFit is written purely in Swift so there is no need to use other languages like Ruby, Java, Python to write acceptance and UI tests for iOS.
-  -  XCFit provides automated Xcode Target Templates for Protocol Oriented BDD, Page Object Pattern, Cucumberish, Fitnesse and Page Object Pattern(XCUI) targets which reduce hectic Xcode configuration steps.
-It also arrange code in Xcode groups.
+  - XCFit provides automated Xcode Target Templates for Protocol-Oriented BDD, Page Object Pattern, Cucumberish, FitNesse and Page Object Pattern(XCUI) targets which reduces hectic Xcode configuration steps.
+It also arranges code in Xcode groups.
-  - XCFit will setup Xcode Templates with skeleton code and provide BDD Style Steps with Swift Framework which is available on Cocoapods, Carthage and Swift Package Manager.
+  - XCFit will setup Xcode Templates with skeleton code and provide BDD-style steps with Swift Framework which is available on Cocoapods, Carthage and Swift Package Manager.

   ### XCFIT & Other Frameworks

-  * **XCFit- Xcode Templates and Swift Framework for Protocol Oriented BDD and Paget Objects**
+  * **XCFit- Xcode Templates and Swift Framework for Protocol Oriented BDD and Page Objects**

-  XCFit provides templates for Protocol Oriented BDD using 'Protocol BDD Bundle' and  [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) for Apple's [XCUI Test](https://developer.apple.com/videos/play/wwdc2015/406/) using 'XCUI POM Test Bundle' Templates.
+  XCFit provides templates for Protocol-Oriented BDD using 'Protocol BDD Bundle' and [Page Object Pattern](http://martinfowler.com/bliki/PageObject.html) for Apple's [XCUI Test](https://developer.apple.com/videos/play/wwdc2015/406/) using 'XCUI POM Test Bundle' Templates.
 We can get pre-defined BDD steps by using XCFit Swift Framework from [CocoaPods](http://cocoadocs.org/docsets/XCFit), Carthage and Swift Package Manager.

-  * **Cucumberish BDD Framework and Cucucmber Style Xcode Templates(Optional Objective-C)**
+  * **Cucumberish BDD Framework and Cucumber Style Xcode Templates(Optional Objective-C)**

   XCFit setup [Cucumber](https://cucumber.io) style BDD framework with "[Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) UI Test Bundle' Templates.
-  * **Fitnesse Acceptance Tests for iOS using OCSlim Project (Optional Objective-C)**
+  * **FitNesse Acceptance Tests for iOS using OCSlim Project (Optional Objective-C)**

-  XCFit allows us to setup [Fitnesse](http://fitnesse.org/) style decision table test framework with [OCSlimProject](https://github.com/paulstringer/OCSlimProject) using 'Acceptance Tests  Bundle' templates.
+  XCFit allows us to setup [FitNesse](http://fitnesse.org/) style decision table test framework with [OCSlimProject](https://github.com/paulstringer/OCSlimProject) using 'Acceptance Tests  Bundle' templates.

 ###   Where to get XCFit Swift Framework and XCFit Xcode Templates